 As a digital agency owner, you probably tell your clients all the time that they need to refine and focus in on their service or product offerings.
 But have you applied the same logic to your own digital agency?
 Finding a niche for your digital agency allows you to connect with your prospects and deliver a unique selling proposition that speaks directly to them.
 To make this connection with a prospect on the first impression though you must have clear and targeted messaging.
 If you’re trying to tell ten different stories and appeal to ten different audiences, then you’ll lose them all.
 This is why you’ve never seen an Asian-Italian-Greek-Burger-Smoothie fusion restaurant.
 Sounds silly when you think of it like that.
 So why then are you and your digital agency trying to help so many people, in so many different industries, by providing so many different services?
 Instead of focusing in on on being really good at one thing and developing a killer value proposition along the way, you’re spreading yourself too thin.
 Find a niche for your digital agency now.
 Every day you waste, the competition is getting more focused, more precise, and more skilled at the niche you could be in.
 However, it’s important to pick the right niche, one that provides enough opportunity for new business without being oversaturated.
 You need to be able to carve out a unique section for your agency and there needs to be a demand for it.
 Follow the nine steps below to find your digital agency’s perfect niche and start growing your agency today.
 1. Find a niche that is digitally friendly Is the industry digitally friendly?
 A lot of industries have done as little as [...]

-If you run an agency, or any B2B services firm, you’re in the business of relationships.
+If you’re looking for information on how to grow a digital marketing agency, you’re in the business of relationships.
 Relationships = partnerships, (and therefore sales).
 The more conversations you have with the right people, the better your business will be for it.
-If we disagree on this, you may not derive much from this article...
-If we agree, however, read on!
+If we disagree on this, you may not derive much from this article… If we agree, however, read on!
 Imagine if you had a way to get a meeting with anyone you wanted to, and build a genuine value-driven relationship with them?
 At scale.
 A Tier 1 potential client.
 A great referral partner.
 An influencer who could promote you to their audience.
 What would that do for your agency?
-In this post, I’m going to detail the exact process for building those relationships at scale, in a very short amount of time, by using a channel that is massively under-utilized by agencies - podcasting for advertising agencies.
-Podcasting For Advertising Agencies It won’t go into detail of how to properly launch a podcast - that’s another post entirely (or you can see this free video workshop here).
+In this post, I’m going to detail the exact process for building those relationships at scale, in a very short amount of time, by using a channel that is massively under-utilized by agencies – podcasting for advertising agencies.
+Podcasting can be the key to how to grow a digital marketing agency.
+Podcasting For Growing a Digital Marketing Agency It won’t go into detail of how to properly launch a podcast – that’s another post entirely (or you can see this free video workshop here).
 So with that, let’s get into it.
 But first, to dispel some myths: Don’t I need to build an audience over 6-12 months before I see results from podcasting?
 Short answer: no. When most people think of the benefits of podcasting, they think of the primary content marketing benefit.
 Build an audience of listeners, provide valuable content, give away free education and build trust in the eyes (or ears) of your listeners.
-Eventually you will get leads, and those leads will be great leads, because they feel like they already know you.
-After all, you’ve been in their ears for 30 minutes every week.
-And believe me, that’s a [...]
+Eventually you will get leads, and those leads will be great leads, because they feel like they already [...]